Amendments to Local Planning Policy 1.4 Public Art in Developments

 How can I find out more about Public Arts in Development?
 You can find out more information by clicking the button below.

-Public Arts in Development Who are we engaging with?
-We are engaging with our community and peak body industries.
+Public Arts in Development Who did we engage with?
+We engaged with our community and peak body industries.

 How to make a good submission?
 Community consultation allows the City to collect information from impacted stakeholders and valid considerations that will help inform good decision-making.